mikelodder7/cunningham_chain/README.md

 # Cunningham Chain Generator
-Generate a cunningham chain for both 1st and 2nd kinds.
+Generate a cunningham chain for 1st, 2nd, and bi-twin kinds.

 Cunningham chains have many uses particularly in cryptography.